-Exit ticketsAlso known as: exit slips, exit cards, exam wrappers, key takeaways
+Exit ticketsAlso known as: exit slips, key takeaways, 3-2-1, what did we learn today?

-Exit tickets are a formative assessment tool that requires students to respond to a few key questions or prompts at the end of a lesson.
+Exit tickets are a formative assessment tool that require students to respond to a few key questions or prompts at the end of a lesson.
 They:

 - enable educators to quickly assess students' understanding of a concept